sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_how_to_be_lucky.md

 * Optimism means expecting the best, but good luck involves knowing how you will handle the worst.
 * Be a dedicated worst-case analyst.
 * Example from gambling:
-	* The losers are always optmistic.
+	* The losers are always optimistic.
 The pro studies how he will save himself when the cards fall against him.

 ## 9. The Closed Mouth

 * Silence doesn't only protect you from getting locked into unwanted positions, and it doesn't only keep you from revealing facts and feelings you many want known.
 	* By avoiding excessive communication, lucky men and women are freed of the the need to explain and justify actions to other people.
 	* Saying too much, may jeer the 5th technique, 'The luck Selection'
 * It doesn't mean you must take a vow of eternal silence.
 You must have relationships, after all; you must take chances; you must talk to people.
-The message is to avoid unecessary talk about your problems, plans, and feelings.
+The message is to avoid unnecessary talk about your problems, plans, and feelings.
 When there is no good reason to say something, say nothing.

 ## 10. Recognizing a NonLesson